Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Results

 \subsection{Computational Speed}

-A key technical challenge in developing our VT\&R system was designing an extremely fast cross-correlation function capable of processing accumulated event-camera frames at high input frame rates, as reflected in our design choices described in Sections~\ref{method:fast}.
+A key challenge in developing our VT\&R system was designing a cross-correlation function capable of processing high rate event frames, as detailed in Sections~\ref{method:fast}.
+We benchmark our computational performance against efficiency-focused conventional frame-based approaches~\cite{nourizadeh2024teach, dall2021fast}.

-The speed of our approach is demonstrated by an average correction rate of 302 Hz, with the vision component exhibiting an average processing latency of only 3.3 ms. This represents a significant improvement over conventional camera-based approaches~\cite{krajnik2010simple,dall2021fast,raj2016appearance}, where the minimum reported processing latency for the vision component is 16 ms, as noted in~\cite{dall2021fast}.
-Figure~\ref{fig:teaser} illustrates the timely report of correction rates from one of our trials on Track 2.